Witness Collection: The Vietnam War

 A cornerstone of the collection, works by journalist and war artist Phạm Thanh Tâm span not only documentary and propaganda purposes but also generational conflicts.
 As a soldier in 351 Artillery Regiment, his sketches during the Battle of Điện Biên Phủ provide raw and intimate examples of the historic feats employed by the Việt Minh to ensure victory.
 In his career as a soldier during the Second Indochina War, his satirical cartoons are examples of North Vietnam's alternative to America's psychological warfare, used to bolster the moral of communist troops while disheartening that of US and South Vietnamese forces.

 Quách Văn Phong, founder of the Ho Chi Minh Fine Arts Association, traveled from South Vietnam to North Vietnam at the end of 1954.
 During his career as an artist for the People's Army of Vietnam (PAVN) he often worked behind enemy lines in high-conflict areas of South Vietnam.
 At one time, he was assigned to the Tất Thắng newspaper in Military Zone 6, tasked with documenting the actions of units there in conflict with American air force bases and strategic hamlets.

 Works by other artists in the collection, such as Bùi Quang Anh, Nguyễn Thành Châu, Nguyễn Thanh Minh, Nguyễn Đức Thọ and Vỡ Xương, to name a few, provide details covering many facets of PAVN and National Liberation Front (NLF) military life: journeying on the Ho Chi Minh Trail; living in the forests and mangrove swamps of NLF-controlled areas in South Vietnam; the contribution rural people and ethnic minority communities made to the war effort in the northern Tây Bắc region; front-line battles and the final moments during the Fall of Saigon.

 Sino-Vietnamese Conflict

 As part of the Vietnam Fine Arts University's policy of sending students on assignments for their degree, artists Lương Xuân Đoàn, Nguyễn Xuân Tiệp and Phạm Lực traveled to Vietnam's northern border to document the Sino-Vietnamese war.
 Based in Bát Xát District, Lào Cai Province, these artists lived with Vietnamese border defence forces.
-Their sketches and paintings documented ethnic minorites of Vietnam's northern regions and the destruction suffered by towns in Lào Cai Province.
+Their sketches and paintings documented ethnic minorities of Vietnam's northern regions and the destruction suffered by towns in Lào Cai Province.